f-tonini/Extreme-Values-For-Gridded-Data/MyDroughtTool/README.txt

 ********************

-- The folder "MyDroughtTool" contains all the subfolders, scripts, and ArcGIS toolbox necessary to install and run the GriddedExtremes.tbx within ArcGIS (version 10 and 10.1).
+- The file "Gridded Extremes.zip" contains all the subfolders, scripts, and ArcGIS toolbox necessary to install and run the GriddedExtremes.tbx within ArcGIS (version 10 and 10.1).

-- My toolbox is still in version Beta for testing bugs etc. Keep checking the repository for more updates to the version
+- My toolbox is still in version Beta 1 for testing bugs etc. Keep checking the repository for more updates to the version

 *****